-- Optimize texture: Reduce the texture resolution so that the DPI comes closer to the recommended DPI for CET Designer.
+- Optimize texture: Reduce the texture resolution so that the DPI comes closer to the recommended DPI for CET.
 Taking the specified width and height into account, it will reduce the DPI to a value around 13.

 - Offset: Move the origin point of the image in order to place the details exactly where you want them.
 You can change the offset both horizontally and vertically.
 (See example below)

 - Rotation: Rotate the direction of the texture.